Tiger Woods: Professional career

 On April 14, 2019, Woods won the Masters, which was his first major championship win in eleven years and his 15th major overall.
 He finished 13 under par to win by one stroke over Dustin Johnson, Xander Schauffele and Brooks Koepka.
 At age 43, he became the second oldest golfer ever to win the Masters, after Jack Nicklaus who was 46 when he triumphed in 1986.
 In August 2019, Woods announced via social media that he underwent knee surgery to repair minor cartilage damage and that he had an arthroscopic procedure during the Tour Championship.
 In his statement, Woods also confirmed that he was walking and intends on traveling and playing in Japan in October.

 Woods played in his first 2020 PGA Tour event at the Zozo Championship in October 2019, which was the first-ever PGA Tour event played in Japan.
 Woods, who played a highly publicized skins game earlier in the week at the same course as the Championship, held at least a share of the lead after every round of the rain-delayed tournament, giving him a three stroke victory over Hideki Matsuyama.
 The win was Woods's 82nd on Tour, tying him with Sam Snead for the most victories all time on the PGA Tour.

-On December 23, 2020, Woods had microdiscectomy surgery on his back for the fifth time.
+In December 2020, Woods had microdiscectomy surgery on his back for the fifth time.
 The operation was to remove a pressurized disc fragment that was pinching his nerve and causing him pain during the PNC Championship.
 Woods returned to play in his first professional tournament since his 2021 motor vehicle crash at the 2022 Masters Tournament.
 He made the cut and finished in 47th place at 13-over par, 23 shots behind the winner Scottie Scheffler.

+In August 2022, Woods, Rory McIlroy, Mike McCarley, and the PGA Tour announced the formation of TGL, a six-team virtual golfing league.
+In November 2023, Woods revealed himself as an co-owner and player for Jupiter Links Golf Club, founded with investments by David Blitzer.